jwergieluk/openfigi/README.md

         }
     ]

-The cli tool searches for 'openfigi_key' environment variable and uses it to authenticate.
-If this fails, an anonymous access is used.
+The cli tool searches for the `openfigi_key` environment variable and uses it to authenticate the API calls.
+If `openfigi_key` is not defined, an anonymous access is used.

 #### Trademarks

-'OPENFIGI', 'BLOOMBERG', 'BLOOMBERG.COM' are trademarks and service marks of Bloomberg Finance L.P., a Delaware limited partnership, or its subsidiaries.
+'OPENFIGI', 'BLOOMBERG', and 'BLOOMBERG.COM' are trademarks and service marks of Bloomberg Finance L.P., a Delaware limited partnership, or its subsidiaries.

+#### Copyright and license

+MIT License: see LICENSE file for details.

+Copyright (c) 2016-2017 Julian Wergieluk